 The activity centre is to provide a range of facilities that support the future community of the precinct.
-These community facilities are to form a cluster of buildings on the south western portion of the activity centre.

-The co-location and orientation of the built form of the facilities should create sheltered and surveyed public spaces between different buildings with links to streets, the public realm and car parking areas.
-As a statement of the importance of community, a civic building is to have a presence in the core of the activity centre.
+These community facilities are to form a cluster of buildings on the southwestern portion of the activity centre.
+The co-location and orientation of surveyed public spaces between different buildings with links to of the importance of community, a civic building is to have a presence in the core of the activity centre.
 The built form of these facilities should provide landmark buildings that create a sense of entry to the activity centre core and, where possible provide a gateway treatment to signify entry to the town centre.
 The functions and locations of these facilities are as follows: